-Register for Reproduction of Inequality: A Conference in Honor of Annette Lareau
+Thank you to all who made the Reproduction of Inequality: A Conference in Honor of Annette Lareau such an engaging event

 Annette Lareau is a sociologist who studies family life.
 She is interested how the social position of children and parents has an impact on the quality of their life experiences.
 She has explored these issues in the arena of family-school relationships (i.e., Home Advantage), the cultural logic of child rearing (i.e., Unequal Childhoods: Class, Race, and Family Life), the process through which parents go about deciding where to live and send their children to school (i.e., Choosing Homes, Choosing Schools edited with Kimberly Goyette), and, in her current study, the blessings and challenges of families with high net worth.

 Raised in California, she received her doctorate from University of California.
 Berkeley.
 She joined the faculty at the University of Pennsylvania in 2008 after having work at University of Maryland, College Park, Temple University, and Southern Illinois University, Carbondale.
 She has received grants from the Spencer Foundation and, most recently, the National Science Foundation.
 An active member of the American Sociological Association, she served as Chair of the Education Section as well as the Family Section.
 She served as President of the American Sociological Association and presided over the 2014 annual meeting.